miguelpmachado/ena_submission/README.md

                           By default, ena_submission.py searches for pair-end
                           fastq files ending with ".R1.fastq.gz" and
                           ".R2.fastq.gz".
-If your fastq files end differently, you can provide two strings containning the end of fastq files names (for example, "_1.fastq.gz" and "_2.fastq.gz")
+If your fastq files end differently, you can provide two strings containing the end of fastq files names (for example, "_1.fastq.gz" and "_2.fastq.gz")